Gunfighters (film)

 Gunfighters is a 1947 American Western film directed by George Waggner and starring Randolph Scott and Barbara Britton.
 Based on the novel Twin Sombreros by Zane Grey (the sequel of Knights of the Range) and with a screenplay by The Searchers author Alan Le May, the film is about a gunfighter who lays down his guns after being forced to shoot his best friend, and decides to become a cowhand on a ranch.
 The film was released in the United Kingdom as The Assassin.

 Plot

 Trying to put his life as a gunfighter behind him, Brazos Kane goes off to join old pal Bob Tyrell at the Inskip ranch.
 As Brazos approaches the spread, he hears a gunshot and sees two people riding off.
 He finds his friend shot dead.

 Brazos takes the body to the Banner ranch, but the ruthless Banner has him arrested for the murder by Yount, a corrupt deputy.
 Brazos has the bullet that killed his friend and slips it to Jane Banner, the rancher's daughter.

-Inskip frees him before Brazos can be summarily hanged.
-Brazos makes the mistake of trusting Bess, Jane's sister, but she is in love with ranch foreman Bard Macky, the man who killed Tyrell.
+Inskip frees Brazos before he can be lynched.
+Brazos goes into town with Inskip and clears himself with the sheriff.
+Brazos later makes the mistake of trusting Bess, Jane's sister, with his suspicions about the murder, but she is in love with ranch foreman Bard Macky, the man who killed Tyrell.